sindresorhus/first-chunk-stream/readme.md

 The function that gets the required `options.chunkLength` bytes.

-Note that the buffer have a smaller length than the required one.
-In that case, it will be due to the fact the overwhole stream content has a length inferior than the `òptions.chunkLength` value.
+Note that the buffer can have a smaller length than the required one.
+In that case, it will be due to the fact that the overwhole stream content has a length inferior than the `òptions.chunkLength` value.

 ## License